SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Introduction

-Therefore, aiming to overcome the challenges mentioned above, we propose \methodname, a U-net-based stroke lesion segmentation network for improving unseen site generalization~\cite{2021Generalizing} on MR images. \methodname integrates data harmonization and domain-invariant representation learning to boost the model generalization to unseen sites.
-Specifically, we propose a masked adaptive instance normalization (MAIN) method prior to feeding the input images to U-net.
-This method dynamically standardizes the input MR images into a site-unrelated style.
-We implement MAIN as a linear transformation here because although the overall intensity values of MR images between different sites are significantly different, the intensity values of T1-weighted MR images are, by nature, relatively consistent.
-For instance, the intensity values of white matter are always higher than those of gray matter and lower than those of the cerebrospinal fluid in the brain.
-Compared with conventional z-score normalization, MAIN learns better affine parameters from input images to dynamically standardize them for better generalization.
-Moreover, we leverage the gradient reversal layer to enforce the encoder of U-net to learn site-invariant representation, further improving model generalization to unseen sites in conjunction with MAIN.

-Inspired by the ``pseudosymmetry'' structure of the human brain, we also introduce a simple, yet effective data augmentation technique that can be embedded within \methodname to double the number of samples while halving memory consumption.
-As a result, stroke lesions from the whole brain can simply be identified within single cerebral hemispheres, making it much easier to locate the lesions during training.
-Finally, it is worth noting that, to date, no studies have yet to perform leave-one-site-out validation~\cite{esteban2017mriqc} on the ATLAS dataset.
+To overcome the challenges mentioned above, we propose \methodname, a self-adaptive normalization network based on U-net for stroke lesion segmentation. \methodname integrates image-level data harmonization and feature-level site-invariant representation learning to boost the model generalization to unseen sites.
+Specifically, we present masked adaptive instance normalization (MAIN) prior to feeding MR images to U-net.
+Although the overall intensity values of MR images from different sites are significantly different, the intensity values of different parts are, by nature, relatively consistent.
+For instance, the intensity values of white matter are always higher than those of gray matter and lower than those of cerebrospinal fluid in the brain.
+Enlightened by z-score normalization and dynamic network, we implement MAIN as an adaptive linear transformation.
+It learns affine parameters from input images and dynamically standardizes input images into a site-unrelated style.
+In the meanwhile, we leverage the classifier with a gradient reversal layer to guide MAIN and the encoder of U-net to learn site-invariant representation.
+Note that our SAN is conceptually different from~\cite{yang2022instance} that adaptively uses various normalization techniques.
+Furthermore, inspired by the ``pseudosymmetry'' structure of the human brain, we also introduce a simple yet effective data augmentation technique called symmetry-inspired data augmentation (SIDA).
+SIDA is embedded within \methodname to double the number of samples internally (regarding one MR image as one sample for the network), and to halve memory consumption.
+As a result, stroke lesions from the whole brain can simply be identified within single cerebral hemispheres, making it much easier to locate the lesions.

-The contributions of this paper are summarized as follows. \begin{enumerate} \item We propose \methodname, a U-net-based stroke lesion segmentation to improve model generalization to unseen sites.
-To the best of our knowledge, this is the \emph{first} attempt at site generalization for stroke lesion segmentation.

-\item We propose a masked adaptive instance normalization (MAIN) method, which dynamically standardizes the input MR images into a site-unrelated style by learning adaptive affine parameters to minimize the intersite discrepancy among different sites.
-The learning of MAIN is coupled with a gradient reversal layer to enforce the encoder of U-net to learn a site-invariant representation.